 3. LLMs attempt to replicate reasoning, by copying the steps observed in their training data, without real understanding of what they are actually doing.

-Because the reasoning is not formal, it is susceptible to changes and different verbalizations of prompts.
+Because the reasoning is not formal, conclusions are not deterministic and susceptible to changes caused by different verbalisations of prompts.
 The study found that adding language to the original prompt resulted in decreased performance, irrespectively of whether it was added or not to the context of the problem.

 The study also noted that the reasoning performance remained closer to expectation when only names were changed, however, it dropped substantially when values were altered.